 - We obtained a 6-2 win in the U.S. Supreme Court for Wyeth in Bruesewitz v.
 Wyeth, 131 S. Ct.
 1068 (2011), which held that the National Childhood Vaccine Injury Act expressly preempts state-law design-defect claims against manufacturers of childhood vaccines.

-- The California Court of Appeals affirmed summary judgment for Coty Inc. in a case alleging that Coty’s talcum powder products contained asbestos.
+- The California Court of Appeals affirmed summary judgment for our client Coty Inc. in a case alleging that Coty’s talcum powder products contained asbestos.
 Invoking evidentiary requirements previously imposed primarily in criminal cases, QE successfully persuaded the trial court to exclude a declaration from the plaintiff’s expert, who claimed to have found asbestos in a container of Coty talc.
 The Court of Appeals affirmed this ruling, which makes it difficult for plaintiffs to present direct evidence of exposure in asbestos contamination cases.